 9. LG 34GK950F-B 34″ Ultragear WQHD Nano IPS Curved Monitor

 Nano IPS may be one of the biggest buzzwords in monitors today, but it's actually one that produces results.
-LG's monitor matches a curved display with an above average 1440p res, but it also sports a curved design that makes it easier to read everything on your screen.
-And it looks great too.
-This monitor is especially borderless, so it will work well in more cramped spaces and especially if you want to create a dual monitor setup for your office.
+LG's monitor matches a curved display with an above-average 1440p resolution, but it also sports a curved design that makes it easier to read everything on your screen.
+And it looks great, too.
+This monitor is especially borderless, so it will work well in more cramped spaces and particularly if you want to create a dual monitor setup for your office.
 The stand itself is highly adjustable, so you can find a great angle regardless of the environment you're working in.

 10. ViewSonic VX2758-2KP-MHD 27″ WQHD IPS Monitor

-ViewSonic is a monitor company that's eager about producing results suited to the needs of serious professionals, and while this monitor may be tailored towards the needs of gamers, you'll find a lot of value suited to more traditional computer users too.
-The response times, refresh rates, and resolutions are all above average here, resulting in some of the best overall quality in those looking for a balanced monitor.
-And with a host of different connectivity options, you aren't just restricted to connecting your Macintosh mini too.
+ViewSonic is a manufacturer that's eager about producing results suited to the needs of serious professionals, and while this monitor may be tailored towards the needs of gamers, you'll find a lot of value suited to more traditional computer users too.
+The response time, refresh rate, and resolution are all above average here, resulting in some of the best overall quality for those looking for a balanced monitor.
+And with a host of different connectivity options, you aren't just restricted to connecting your Macintosh mini.
 If you need monitors with a great sense of balance, it's a hard choice to resist.

 Monitors For Mac Mini Buyer’s Guide

 To a large extent, shopping for the best monitor for an Apple Mac mini isn’t going to be very different from shopping for any monitor, but the focus on a single PC model means that we can help you look through the prism of what your Mac mini can do.
-We’ll talk specifics here, but if you want a more detailed analysis of the specs and features that the best Mac monitors offer, you may want to hustle over to our Ultimate Guide to Monitors.
+We’ll talk specifics here, but if you want a more detailed analysis of the specs and features that the best Mac monitors offer, you may want to hustle over to some of our other monitor guides.

 Given the Mac mini’s sensibilities, an IPS panel is going to be the standard for most monitors.
 They may be more expensive, and you may see a VA panel or two on the list – but the generally wide color gamut reproduction of an IPS panel makes them some of the best monitors to attach to a new Mac.

-Picking the screen size comes all down to finding the balance between screen real estate, pricing, and space available on your desk.
+Picking the screen size comes down to finding the balance between screen real estate, pricing, and the space available on your desk.
 Bigger screens are obviously going to cost more, but creatives and other professionals may need monitors with a bigger display to properly get their work done and expand their productivity.
-We suggest at least 25 inches for most customers, but we’ve also highlighted petite size portable models and especially large size, monitor models, for the mini.
+We suggest at least 25 inches for most customers, but we’ve also highlighted both petite size portable models and especially large size monitor models for the mini.

 Resolution is king when shopping for a new monitor for your Mac mini.
 After all, it’s one of the things Mac does especially well.
 Modern monitors tend to vary between Full HD and 5K resolution.
 The former will be just fine for the average consumer, while the latter will be too expensive for all but the most serious creative professionals.
 4K occupies a great middle ground between price and performance and should be enough for most customers.

 How much the brightness of your display matters is going to be highly situational.
-If you have your display in a dark room without much variation, the average brightness of 250 to 350 nits.
+If you have your display in a dark room without much variation, the average brightness of 250 to 350 nits should work plenty.
 But if you want to make the most of HDR, you’re going to need one that offers a peak brightness of at least 600 nits.
-High brightness is also good for portable monitors that you may need to use in less than ideal outdoor lighting.
+High brightness is also good for portable monitors that you may need to use in less than ideal outdoor lighting conditions.